pemn/Namedtable/README.md

 | Soda |  1  |
 | Tea |  1  |

-Average product price purchased, by gender:
+Example of output, Average product price purchased, by gender:
 | Client Gender	| average product price |
 | --- | --- |
 | Male |	8.5 |
 | Female	| 6 |

+More examples with code in `examples`